Fall 2017 Student News

 Stephen Labuz received his MS degree in May 2017.
 He was advised by Rebecca Teasley.

 The 2017 Smith Partners Sustainability Fellowship recipient is incoming PhD student Gloria Thomas.
-Thomas’ research interest are environmental chemistry, environmental microbiology and water quality.
+Thomas’ research interests are environmental chemistry, environmental microbiology and water quality.
 The Smith Partners Sustainability Fellowship supports interdisciplinary study for Water Resources graduate students to pursue the connections between sustainable water resources management, economics, and public policy.
 The Fellowship affirms the University’s commitment to sustainability initiatives through cultivation of interdisciplinary problem-solving, collaborative leadership, and public private partnerships.
 Thomas is advised by Sebastian Behrens.

 Kirsten Rhude is the first recipient of the Water Resources Center Graduate Student Fellowship.
 Kirsten graduated from Middleton High School in 2008 and from the University of Wisconsin-Madison in 2012.
 Her bachelor's degree is in biology and zoology.
 She is enrolled at UMD in the WRS Master's program and is working with Professor Bob Sterner.